tlswg/tls13-spec/draft-ietf-tls-tls13.md

 correct.
 Once a side has sent its Finished message and received and validated the Finished message from its peer, it may begin to send and receive application data over the connection.
+Early data may be sent prior to the receipt of the peer's Finished message, per {{early-data-indication}}.

 The key used to compute the finished message is computed from the Base key defined in {{authentication-messages}} using HKDF (see